Deep learning in photoacoustic imaging: Removing limited-view artifacts with deep learning

+Pixel-wise interpolation and deep learning for faster reconstruction of limited-view signals

+Guan et al. was able to apply a FD U-net to remove artifacts from simulated limited-view reconstructed PA images.
+PA images reconstructed with the time-reversal process and PA data collected with either 16, 32, or 64 sensors served as the input to the network and the ground truth images served as the desired output.
+The network was able to remove artifacts created in the time-reversal process from synthetic, mouse brain, fundus, and lung vasculature phantoms.
+This process was similar to the work done for clearing artifacts from sparse and limited view images done by Davoudi et al. To improve the speed of reconstruction and to allow for the FD U-net to use more information from the sensor, Guan et al. proposed to use a pixel-wise interpolation as an input to the network instead of a reconstructed image.
+Using a pixel-wise interpolation would remove the need to produce an initial image that may remove small details or make details unrecoverable by obscuring them with artifacts.
+To create the pixel-wise interpolation, the time-of-flight for each pixel was calculated using the wave propagation equation.
+Next, a reconstruction grid was created from pressure measurements calculated from the pixels' time-of-flight.
+Using the reconstruction grid as an input, the FD U-net was able to create artifact free reconstructed images.
+This pixel-wise interpolation method was faster and achieved better peak signal to noise ratios (PSNR) and structural similarity index measures (SSIM) than artifact free images created when the time-reversal images served as the input to the FD U-net.
+This pixel-wise interpolation method was significantly faster and had comparable PSNR and SSIM than the images reconstructed from the computationally intensive iterative approach.
+The pixel-wise method proposed in this study was only proven for in silico experiments with homogenous medium, but Guan posits that the pixel-wise method can be used for real time PAT rendering.

 Limited-bandwidth artifact removal with deep neural networks

 The limited-bandwidth problem occurs as a result of the ultrasound transducer array's limited detection frequency bandwidth.
 This transducer array acts like a band-pass filter in the frequency domain, attenuating both high and low frequencies within the photoacoustic signal.
 This limited-bandwidth can cause artifacts and limit the axial resolution of the imaging system.
 The primary deep neural network architectures used to remove limited-bandwidth artifacts have been WGAN-GP and modified U-net.
 The typical method to remove artifacts and denoise limited-bandwidth reconstructions before deep learning was Wiener filtering, which helps to expand the PA signal's frequency spectrum.
 The primary advantage of the deep learning method over Wiener filtering is that Wiener filtering requires a high initial signal-to-noise ratio (SNR), which is not always possible, while the deep learning model has no such restriction.